vishalbelsare/jekyll/en/supporters.md

 # Our Supporters

-The Programming Historian is grateful to our past and current supporters for enabling us to bring these resources to the world, free at the point of access to readers everywhere.
+_Programming Historian_ is grateful to our past and current supporters for enabling us to bring these resources to the world, free at the point of access to readers everywhere.

 ## Gold Tier Support